Banana Plant (Musa, Ensete, Musella)

 9241 Sauls Road

 Shop for Banana Trees at Plant Delights

 "Yes, we have no bananas", is something said by many temperate zone gardeners.
 Yet it does not have to be so.
 Some banana trees are hardier than you might think, since gardeners in the United States can grow many cultivars outdoors with just a little protection.
-There are several banana cultivars that are even cold hardy into and north of USDA Hardiness Zone 7.
+There are several banana cultivars that are even cold hardy into and north of USDA hardiness zone 7.
 Regardless of your climate, you can always enjoy banana plants in containers or as tender perennials.
 If you crave amazing, tropical, bold-textured foliage and exotic flowers in your garden (plus perhaps some edible fruit), you should try growing a banana ... you just might develop a taste for them.
-We urge our readers to visit the gardens here at Juniper Level during our Open House and Garden Days in order to see our collection ... summer and fall open houses are when the banana trees are at their peak.
+We urge our readers to visit the gardens here at Juniper Level during our Open Nursery and Garden Days in order to see our collection ... summer and fall open houses are when the banana trees are at their peak.
 We hope this article will prompt you to bring a little tropicality into your garden!